jasonp/botspade/readme.md

 BotSpade runs in Ruby 2.1.0 on top of the Isaac IRC chat bot gem.
 It's best to run it on a server like the ones you can get for $5/month from [Digital Ocean](http://digitalocean.com), but you can also run it on your mac or Linux based system.
 You can run it on a PC, too, but I don't know the steps for that and we'll have to add that later.

-On your server, I recommend using [RVM](http://rvm.io).
+On your server (or Mac), I recommend using [RVM](http://rvm.io).
 To do this you will need to SSH in to your server, or on a Mac you need to open Terminal.
 Ultimately, I'll explain that here, but for now: Google.

 	\curl -sSL https://get.rvm.io | bash -s stable